 Friday, 4 January 2013

-In June 1989, Ayatollah Khomeini, the leader of seemingly never-ending 1979 revolution died at 86.
-Among few western politicians who bothered a trip to Tehran to pay homage to the deceased Ayatollah, in his recently-built, quickly-expanding tomb (or more likely shrine) was a short man with tie.
-Seeing a European statesman, even from eastern side of the continent, was a rare sight those days.
-The country, just signed a treaty with Iraq, after eight years of exhaustive war, was totally isolated.
-All the western countries were backing Saddam Hussein.
+In June 1989, Ayatollah Khomeini, the leader of the seemingly never-ending 1979 revolution, died at 86.
+Among the few Western politicians who bothered to travel to Tehran to pay homage to the deceased Ayatollah, in his recently built and quickly expanding tomb (or more likely, shrine), was a short man wearing a tie.
+Seeing a European statesman—even from the eastern side of the continent—was a rare sight in those days.
+The country had just signed a treaty with Iraq after eight years of exhaustive war and was totally isolated.
+All Western countries were backing Saddam Hussein.

-Me, being a curious child, I asked my father who it was, and my father, probably thought that the concept of Romanian president may be too vague for me, answered: he is the president of Inspector Moldovan's country.
-The answer was solid enough for someone whose movie hero happened to be from Romania: director, actor, producer Sergiu Nicolaescu.
+Being a curious child, I asked my father who that man was.
+My father, probably thinking that the concept of a Romanian president might be too abstract for me, answered: “He is the president of Inspector Moldovan’s country.”
+The answer was solid enough for someone whose movie hero happened to be from Romania: director, actor, and producer Sergiu Nicolaescu.